 Students should also be advised of the importance of informing the harasser that his/her behavior is unwelcome, offensive, in poor taste, or highly inappropriate.
 However, if a student feels uncomfortable with confronting the harasser, the student is encouraged to inform the principal and/or the Affirmative Action Coordinator.
 The principal and/or the Affirmative Action Coordinator shall advise the person who has allegedly been harassed of the various options available to the person: Title IX civil action: formal request for discipline by the Millinocket School Superintendent and/or School Committee members; or by filing a complaint to the Directors of the United States Office of Civil Rights, U.S. Department of Education, Washington, D.C.
 A complete copy of the Harassment and Bullying policy is available for review.

-b.
-Clothing, footwear, insignia, or accessories that are intended to identify the wearer as a member of a particular gang are prohibited on school grounds or at school functions.
+B. Clothing, footwear, insignia, or accessories that are intended to identify the wearer as a member of a particular gang.

-c.
-Articles of clothing with displays that are sexual, vulgar, lewd or indecent, which create a disturbance, or include insulting words (e.g., racial or ethnic slurs), are not permitted.
+C. Articles of clothing with displays that are sexual, vulgar, lewd, or indecent or include insulting words (e.g., racial/ethnic slurs) or symbols.

-e.
-Any type of headwear—caps, hats, bandanas, hoods, helmet hats, or other type of headgear—shall not be worn in the school building from the start of the first class to the end of the school day.
-The administration may make allowances for special days such as spirit week.
-Exceptions will also be made for medical or religious requirements.
-Non-bandana style headbands worn for the purpose of holding hair back are appropriate.
+F. Any type of headwear (caps, hats, bandanas, hoods, helmet hats, or other types of headgear) shall not be worn in the school building from the start of the first class to the end of the school day.

-g.
-Clothing that reveals too much cleavage, your back, your chest, your stomach, or your underwear is not appropriate for a school setting.
+G. Clothing that reveals too much cleavage, back, chest, stomach, or underwear is not appropriate for a school setting.